epics-modules/Dante/docs/source/index.rst

 The EPICS mca record can be used to display the spectra and control the basic operation including Regions-of-Interest (ROIs).

 The Dante driver can be used on both Windows and Linux.
 A Windows machine with a USB interface is currently required to load new firmware.
 Otherwise the module can be used from either Linux or Windows over Ethernet.
-Currently XGLab only provides the Linux library built with the version of gcc on Ubuntu 18.
-This means it cannot be used on RHEL7 or Centos7, for example.
-However, they are planning to release a build done with an older compiler that with run on RHEL7/Centos7 soon.
+The Linux library provided can run on most Linux versions, including RHEL7/Centos7.

 This document does not attempt to give an explanation of the principles of operation of the Dante, or a detailed explanation of the many configuration parameters for the digital pulse processing.
 The user should consult the